Best alternatives to Gmail to protect your privacy

 While Gmail is the world’s favorite email service due to its user-friendliness and integrations, when it comes to privacy, Gmail users suffer.

-Gmail users have had their privacy put at risk various times.
-The most famous case took place in 2018, when a year after Google’s announcement that it would stop scanning user emails for targeted ads, the Wall Street Journal published an article proving otherwise.
+Gmail users have had their privacy compromised on multiple occasions.
+The most well-known case occurred in 2018, a year after Google’s announced it would stop scanning user emails for targeted ads, when The Wall Street Journal published an article revealing otherwise.

 By scanning Gmail users’ inboxes, third-party apps started offering automated travel itinerary suggestions, price comparisons, and more.
 Google did not comment on the case immediately, and this case proved how vulnerable free email accounts like Gmail are to being compromised.
 Therefore, looking for an alternative email service is something every Internet user should at least consider.